Atmospheric-Dynamics-GUF/PinCFlow.jl/docs/src/developer_guide.md

 Contributions to the code should respect the following rules.

   - Put every module, composite type (including constructor methods) and function into a file on its own, with the file name matching that of the object.
-Create a folder for every module (see below for a diagram of PinCFlow's modular structure).
+Create a folder for every module (see below for a diagram of PinCFlow.jl's modular structure).

-  - Variables that are communicated between functions should be stored at an appropriate level of the `State` instance (see below for a diagram of PinCFlow's model-state structure).
+  - Variables that are communicated between functions should be stored at an appropriate level of the `State` instance (see below for a diagram of PinCFlow.jl's model-state structure).

   - Use type parameters to declare the types of all composite-type fields.

   - Declare the types of all method arguments and the return types of all methods that return something other than `nothing`.

-  - Use PinCFlow's `@ivy` in front of expressions that access elements of arrays/tuples.
+  - Use PinCFlow.jl's `@ivy` in front of expressions that access elements of arrays/tuples.
 Always apply this macro to the outermost expression possible but do not create new blocks for this purpose.

   - Do not use Unicode.